Europa im Kleinen

 “What motivates me is the idea of educating young people from Germany and neighbouring countries right here in Templin and winning them over to the European idea.
 Apart from that, the project will be of great significance to Templin, the Uckermark region, and beyond.”

-Office Team in Berlin and Templin
+Office Team in Templin

 Full speed ahead